vinanrra/Albion-Online_Assistant_Docs/docs/setup/index.md

 # /setup

+The /setup command is the main command for configuring your Discord bot.
+It has several subcommands:

 ## /setup config

-This command will allow you to configure/edit bot settings
+This command allows the admin to configure various settings of the bot, including public access, role assignments, blacklist settings, and nickname customization.

 | Parameter | Function |
 | --- | --- |